Notes about ebooks:

 About the author: Al Etmanski

 Al Etmanski is a community organizer, social entrepreneur and author.
 He is a founding partner of Social Innovation Generation (SiG) and BC Partners for Social Impact.
-Previously he co-founded Planned Lifetime Advocacy Network (PLAN) with his wife Vickie Cammack and Jack Collins.
+Previously he co-founded Planned Lifetime Advocacy Network (PLAN) and Plan Institute with his wife Vickie Cammack and Jack Collins.
 Al is an Ashoka fellow, a faculty member of John McKnight’s Asset Based Community Development Institute (ABCD), and a recent recipient of the Order of Canada.
 He once played air guitar with Randy Bachman of BTO (Bachman-Turner-Overdrive) in a rock video which convinced him to stick with his day job.